Reviewed by: Katie Noles, CEP In this article: What is Unauthorized Practice of Law (UPL)? For...

 PRO TIP: Consider adding a money-back guarantee where you’ll refund the money if clients feel like they got no value from how your firm works + communicates the data.
 Bishoff has seen great success with this offer, especially for helping de-risk the engagement in clients’ eyes.

-ANOTHER PRO TIP: Lead with estate planning to uncover wallet share, then bring in new assets under management over time as you strengthen your relationship with clients.
 Both Eric Bishoff and Katie Noles recommend this approach, with Noles adding, “Onboarding estate plans first with clients allow you to do all [of the financial planning] at once since you already have all of your clients’ information.
 There’s no backtracking to correct beneficiary designations and account ownership, either.”

 Eric Negron sums it up nicely: